wgxcodersdc/organization/learning-resources/front-end-hack-nights/first_timers_guide.md

 }

 ```
-So for example, if we wish to change the `color` property of a paragraph tag to blue, this is how we would do it:
+So for example, if we wish to change the `color` property of a paragraph tag to blue:

 ```
 p {